Management Procedures |

 - Judge's Copy of Documents Filed by Electronic Means

 In civil cases, Judge Kinkeade requires parties to provide copies of all dispositive motions, responses, replies and appendices thereto, and any filing totaling more than 25 pages in length.
 These copies must be delivered to the Clerk’s office within three (3) business days of the filing date.
 Failure to comply with this requirement may result in the party’s document being unfiled by the Court.
-Furthermore, all hard copies must be properly bound either by sufficiently affixed staple or an ACCO fastener, or, for a voluminous document, a 3-ring binder.
+Furthermore, all hard copies must be properly bound either by sufficiently affixed staple, ACCO fastener, spiral binding, or, for a voluminous document, a 3-ring binder.
+Appendices and other documents fastened by paper clips, binder clips, rubber bands, or any other means are unacceptable.
+Exhibits must be tabbed.

 Back to top